suyeony0/suyeony0.github.io/_posts/2020-5-29-[46 Permutations].markdown

 title: [46 Permutations]
 date: 2020-5-29
 description: txt to markdown
-thumbnail: building1.jpg
+thumbnail: breakfast-orange-lemon-oranges-large.jpg
 categories: Algorithm

 # Information for the author block
 author : Loui
 ---

-{% raw %}
+{% highlight c++ %}
 	﻿[100.
 [46] Permutations – find all the possible permutation]
 	- The function next_permutation return true if there is next permutation, and revise given vector to next permutation. but the function can’t handle negative value.